 Our Mission: To serve as an intergovernmental organization for local elected officials that works proactively on regional issues in order to sustain and improve the quality of life for our citizens.

-Originally established in 1959 as the Research Triangle Regional Planning Commission, the Triangle J Council of Governments has evolved to serve a seven-county region, addressing the tough issues that transcend political boundaries such as transportation, water resources, and affordable housing.
-Our 37 member governments include Chatham, Durham, Johnston, Lee, Orange and Wake counties - and 31 municipal governments across the seven-county region.
+Originally established in 1959 as the Research Triangle Regional Planning Commission, the Triangle J Council of Governments has evolved to serve a seven-county region and 37 local governments.
+Our programs address tough issues that transcend political boundaries such as transportation, sustainable resources, and affordable housing through coordination, collaboration, and leveraged resources.
+Our member governments include Chatham, Durham, Johnston, Lee, Orange and Wake counties - and 31 municipal governments across the seven-county region.

 TJCOG achieves its work through multiple roles: